Lincoln mayor orders greater restrictions, closing barbershops and dine-in options

 Still, the case was a tipping point to move from what were largely recommendations of 10-person limits and social distancing to rules with penalties attached.

-Similar restrictions began in Douglas, Cass, Sarpy and Washington counties last week.
+Similar restrictions began in Douglas, Cass, Sarpy and Washington counties last week, and Gov. Pete Ricketts added Lancaster, Dodge and Saunders counties Wednesday.

 "We’re entering a new stage where community spread is likely to become more significant," Gaylor Baird said.